NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Voz Lirayne.md

     desc: "_[[Spells/Create Undead|Create Undead]]_"

   - name: "Drain Bonded Item"
-    desc: " (arcane) When Voz uses this ability, she also regains 1 Focus Point.\n**Frequency** once per day\nYou expend the power stored in your bonded item, as long as the item is on your person.
+    desc: " (arcane) When Voz uses this ability, she also regains 1 Focus Point.\n* * *\n\n**Frequency** once per day\n* * *\n\nYou expend the power stored in your bonded item, as long as the item is on your person.
 During your turn, you gain the ability to cast one spell you prepared today and already cast, without spending a spell slot.
 You must still [[Actions/Cast a Spell|Cast the Spell]] and meet the spell's other requirements."

   - name: "Eschew Materials"
     desc: "  You can use clever workarounds to replicate the arcane essence of certain materials.
 When Casting a Spell that requires material components, you can provide these material components without a spell component pouch by drawing intricate replacement sigils in the air.
 Unlike when providing somatic components, you still must have a hand completely free.
 This doesn't remove the need for any materials listed in the spell's cost entry."